Which Christmas Movies Would Jesus Watch?

 and church members this and every Advent season

 Who doesn't love a good Christmas movie?
 I could watch It's a Wonderful Life every year -- and do.
-Most North Americans love Christmas movies and going to the movies at Christmas (a tradition many of us will miss in 2020).
-Few of us would have said this last year, but this year "Thank God for Netflix."
+Most North Americans love Christmas movies and going to the movies at Christmas (a tradition many of us are still missing in 2021).
+Few of us would have said this in years past, but we now say, "Thank God for Netflix."

 I love a good Christmas comedy and we could all use some relief this year for sure.
 (Christmas Vacation with Chevy Chase is my go-to.)
-But with all the closures, cancellations, and social distancing here in 2020, even church folks need a little more "reason for the season" -- and there are some great movies that can help.
+But with all the closures, cancellations, and social distancing, even church folks need a little more "reason for the season" -- and there are some great movies that can help.

 What would Jesus Watch?

 Here are my ideas, what are yours?

 I believe Jesus has a sense of humor and Home Alone is funny slapstick, but it isn't about Christmas, it merely takes place at Christmas time.
 Yes, it has a fun "don't forget your child" moral to the story, but there's nothing particularly Christmas-y about that.

 Well, I'm sure Mary would love these (my wife and daughters do), But they're mostly about nostalgia and romance.
 One of the top-rated Hallmark Christmas movies is named "A Cookie Cutter Christmas" which has to be an inside joke because most of these movies seem to follow the same endearing trope.
 Fun fluff but pretty sure Jesus would prefer something deeper.

 Yes, I think Christmas Vacation, my go-to fun Christmas movie, might make Jesus' Top Ten because it satirizes the modern obsession with secular Christmas celebrations, attitudes, and spending.
 (What would Jesus accidentally launch on fire across your sky?)